orientechnologies/orientdb-docs/Tutorial-Installation.md

 For each maintained version OrientDB has its own `hotfix` branch.
 As the time of writing this notes, the state of branches is:

-* develop: work in progress for next 2.2.x release (2.2.1-SNAPSHOT)
+* develop: work in progress for next 3.0.x release (3.0.x-SNAPSHOT)
+* 2.2.x: hot fix for next 2.2.x stable release (2.2.x-SNAPSHOT)
 * 2.1.x: hot fix for next 2.1.x stable release (2.1.x-SNAPSHOT)
 * 2.0.x: hot fix for next 2.0.x stable release (2.0.x-SNAPSHOT)
 * last tag on master is 2.2.0